Guiding your automation with sensors for belt and web edge control

 Fork sensors for belt edge inspection

-Photoelectric fork sensors, or just fork sensors are well-suited for use in belt edge detections because of the housing shape.
-The roll material or the belt conveyor is fed through the fork opening of the sensor.
-Then, the sensor is configured with paramters and tolerances to perform the desired measurement, detection or inspection.
-An example can be the alignment of the conveyor belt, counting products on the belt conveyor or inspecting a roll material such as duct tape.
+Fork sensors or fork photocells can be used excellently for web edge detection due to the shape housing.
+The roller material or conveyor is fed through the fork opening of the sensor.
+The sensor is then set with parameters and tolerances to perform the measurement, detection or inspection.
+This may involve aligning the conveyor belt, counting products across the conveyor belt or inspecting a roll material such as duct tape.